Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

 * security-checker: a tool to check known securities vulnerabilities, to use it, run `php bin/console security:check`
 * [roave/security-advisories](https://www.websec.io/2018/03/10/Package-Protection-Roave-SecurityAdvisories.html): a tool that prevent the install of PHP package from composer with known vulnerabilities
 * [phpunit](https://phpunit.de/), crawler, browserkit, css-selector: php/symfony task for testing (@todo ll last 3 should be a recipe)
+* [alice](https://github.com/nelmio/alice): ApiPlatform recommend its usage for testing rollback with traits RefreshDatabaseTrait.
+Personnaly i don't use the main features which is about Fixtures.
+It requires a new learning steps whereas fixtures should be something easy.
+It's up to you to learn it, or not ;-)
 * [panther](https://github.com/symfony/panther): the symfony toolkit to manage testing throught a browser (before this compoennt, we had to use npm libraries to control browser)
 * babel-preset-env: do you really need explanation ? this is just for Babel7
 * ~~[testcafe](https://testcafe.devexpress.com/): an e2e test framework (might be changed with chimp or anything else, gimme better idea)~~